-In FY2018, we worked with an independent consultant to implement a robust process to uncover Birla Carbon’s core purpose.
-We began by carrying out an in-depth review including 27 stakeholder interviews, 539 surveys, more than 60 corporate and historic documents, and engagement of external and internal subject matter experts.
-We used what we learned to articulate our purpose and supporting principles.
+In FY2018, we worked with an independent consultant on a robust process to uncover Birla Carbon’s core purpose.
+The process started with an in-depth review of our institution, including 27 stakeholder interviews, 539 surveys, more than 60 corporate and historic documents and engagement with external and internal subject matter experts.
+Based on our findings, we defined our Purpose and supporting Principles.

-Our global collaborations focus on what we can do for our customers, and their customers.
+Our global collaborations focus on what we can do for our customers and for our customers’ customers.
 We exchange ideas and aim to communicate with humility so that we continue to stand strong as industry leaders and responsible members of society.

 Through our long history of balanced and shared leadership, we maximize the strength that carbon black brings to products and the dependability and stability we bring to employees, customers and communities.